electronic posts

 electronic // post r&b

-Designs similar to Atupele’s Pictures on Silence have intrigued me, but there is a quality in this 20 y/o’s Michigan Malawi purpose that lava lamps me to a greater plane – Liquidating my conscious inside an orb of electronic bass and faint promiscuous echo.
-Slow down Koreless to a hibernating burrow then resurrect in soulful bounty.
+Designs similar to Atupele’s Pictures on Silence have intrigued me, but there is a quality in this 20 y/o’s Michigan Malawi purpose that lava lamps me to a greater plane – liquidating my conscious inside an orb of electronic bass and faint promiscuous echo.
+Slow Koreless to a hibernating burrow then resurrect in soulful bounty.

 Heavy beat patterns your mind spotless.